Top 12 Travel Items

 *See our full longterm packing list here.

 Oh my goodness, I have professed my love for this little device to countless travelers I met along the way.
 Now it's time I share my feelings in writing.
-If you want to watch it in action, check out our SteriPEN product review video.

 This magical hand-held "pen" will purify a liter of water in a matter of seconds...
 90, to be exact.
 It has been an absolute game-changer.